tcllab/tclmake/README.md

     # An option rule:
     --test-wrap :
     	# Automatic variables like "$!" inserted into Tcl script by macro
-    	# substitution before execution, as GNU Make does:
+    	# substitution before evalution, as GNU Make does:
     	set target "$!"
     	if {![file exists $target]} return
     	set vfs [file root $target].vfs